-Welcome Algonquin College's Outdoor Adventure and Adventure Naturalist programs!
+Welcome Algonquin College's Outdoor Adventure Programs!

 The list below is comprehensive however; the actual equipment needed for your course will vary depending on location, season, and instructor judgment.
 For this reason, we do not recommend that you go out and purchase a lot of expensive, specialized gear for your course.